Openers Put Pakistan In Sight Of Victory In Bangladesh - UrduPoint

 The hosts had got off to a positive start with Mushfiqur hitting a boundary off the first ball of the morning, bowled by Hasan Ali.

-But two balls later he left a wrong delivery and departed for 16 after Hasan struck off-stump.
+But two balls later he left a delivery that darted back in and departed for 16 after Hasan uprooted his off-stump.

-Just when they looked ready to prosper, Afridi's low bounce hit the helmet of Yasir, who retired hurt after making 36.
+Just when they looked ready to prosper, Afridi's low bouncer hit the helmet of Yasir, who retired hurt after making 36.

-Liton survived on 26 when he was given out, caught at short leg off Sajid Khan.
+Liton survived on 26 when he was given out, caught at short leg off Sajid.

-The replay showed that the ball only hit his pad and was going down the leg.
+The replay showed that the ball only hit his pad and was going down the legside.

-Sajid was rewarded for his persistence as he trapped Mehidy Hasan leg-before for 11.
+Sajid was rewarded for his persistence as he pinned Mehidy Hasan leg-before for 11.

 Substitute Nurul Hasan replaced Yasir after Mehidy's dismissal and barely survived a strong caught-behind appeal just before lunch.

-Nurul heaved one at long-on to Faheem Ashraf off Sajid after the break, getting dismissed for 15, and Pakistan took little time to take the remaining wickets.
+Nurul heaved one to Faheem Ashraf at long-on off Sajid after the break, getting dismissed for 15, and Pakistan took little time to pick up the remaining wickets.

+"We were really good in the first two days.
+Most of day three was good, but we didn't bat well in the last session yesterday," said Bangladesh coach Russell Domingo.